 All over the world, excessive workplace stress, and long hours of computer-related activities results in lower fitness levels.
 There is an overwhelming need for a personalised approach to health and fitness, keeping in mind the patient’s individual needs.
+To be a successful physiotherapist you will need to learn muscle anatomy so that you can identify the target areas the client is mentioning.
 With its emphasis on therapeutic exercise and functional training, physiotherapy makes a difference in the lives of people.

 Physiotherapy is recommended for children with congenital problems, teenagers with postural deficiencies, sport injuries in children and adults and those in their twilight years who experience joint pains and other degenerative conditions.
 “The science of healing and the art of caring,” is how the American Association of Physical Therapists [APTA] describes physiotherapy.
 For people who suffer from some disability or chronic illness, it is the key to restoring physical function to a level that will permit them to live a near normal life.

 When a person seeks the services of a physiotherapist, the therapist will make a complete assessment of the health condition, including history, pain and movement patterns, strength and reflexes of joints, sensation and cardio-respiratory status.
 Based on this data, he/she establishes a diagnosis and prepares a treatment programme.
 The treatment may also include breathing and physical exercises and stretches, electrotherapy, mobilisation, acupuncture, ergonomic assessment and advice, ultrasound imaging analysis and rehabilitation with EMG biofeedback, depending on the condition of the patient.